NowThis a now page, inspired by Derek Sivers. Last updated on October 29, 2020

 I’m getting into a rhythm at the new job, taking this opportunity to re-connect with Data Visualisation as a community and practice.

 It was a slog at times, but I learnt a lot along the way.
 I’m happy and It feels very “me” now.
-I’m currently publishing fortnightly.
+I’m currently publishing new content monthly.

 The stats of the launch day went beyond my expectations, all thanks to Josh Comeau for promoting it.
 The most significant aspect was the response: People were impressed and genuinely liked it.
 The number of email list subscribers are downright laughable, but I’m OK with that.
 (You can still join 😇.)